oxi-dev0/fpacker/README.md

-# fjoiner
+# fpacker
- A simple library to join a directory into a single file
+ A simple library to package a directory into a single file